Loopring/protocol/README.md

 * run `npm run test` from project's root directory in another terminal window.

-## Docker
+## Run Unit Tests inside Docker

-If you prefer to use docker you can run the following:
+If you prefer to use docker, you can insteall docker first, then run the following:

 ```
 npm run docker